weiminn/ros_tutorials/readme.md

 find_package(sensor_msgs REQUIRED )

 ```
-> For catkin packages, if you find_package them as components of catkin, this is advantageous as a single set of environment variables is created with the catkin_ prefix.
-For example, let us say you were using the package nodelet in your code.
+> For catkin packages, if you `find_package` them as components of catkin, this is advantageous as a single set of environment variables is created with the `catkin_` prefix.

 Add/Uncomment the following chunk in `CMakelists.txt` to register into dependency tree:
 ```